eylonmalin/k8s-training/day-4/task-9/README.md

 In kind-worker node there is a mount at /var/letschat to your local machine /tmp/letschat.
 We would persist DB data to this directory.
 1. Add label to one of the nodes using **kubectl label node kind-worker app=letschat** command
-2. Add nodeSelector to the Lets-Chat-DB Deployment and volume to the hostPath
+2. Add nodeSelector to the Lets-Chat-DB Deployment
+3. Add volume to the hostPath volumeMonut to that volume
   > * The mountPath for persisting mongodb should be /var/letschat
+  > * The hostPath (in this case) is also /var/letschat
 3. Check in Browser, even after restart pod User is persistent